Tim Page (music critic): Early life and education

 On 20 May 1972, Page was a passenger in a vehicle accident that killed two close friends.
 He does not drive to this day and attributes his reluctance to do so in part to this accident.
 Shortly after, Page attended an introductory class in Transcendental Meditation, beginning a lifelong habit of meditation.

 In 1975, Page returned to the Tanglewood Institute, where he had spent previous summers.
-There, Page met the musician, teacher, writer and arts administrator Leonard Altman, whom Page credits as his "most significant mentor."
-Under Altman's guidance, Page moved to New York City in 1975 to enroll at the Mannes School of Music.
+There, Page met the musician, teacher, writer and arts administrator Leonard Altman, whom Page credits as his "most significant mentor".
+Under Altman's guidance, Page moved to New York City in 1975 to enroll at the Mannes School of Music at The New School.
 Page attended Mannes for two years, where he studied music composition with Charles Jones.
 He quickly "decided that [he] was more interested in writing prose than in writing music" and transferred to Columbia University.
-Page dates his first mature piece of criticism to April 1976, when he was moved to write an essay about the world premiere of Steve Reich's "Music for 18 Musicians."
+Page dates his first mature piece of criticism to April 1976, when he was moved to write an essay about the world premiere of Steve Reich's "Music for 18 Musicians".